Pressure sores often result from pressure combined with pulling on the skin, friction, and moisture, particularly over bony areas.

-Treatment includes cleansing, removal of pressure from the affected area, special dressings, antibiotics, and, sometimes, surgery.
+Treatment includes cleansing, removal of pressure from the affected area, special dressings, and sometimes antibiotics and/or surgery.

-Pressure sores can occur in people of any age who are confined to bed, chairbound, or unable to reposition themselves.
-They occur where there is pressure on the skin from a bed, wheelchair, cast, splint, poorly fitting artificial (prosthetic) device, or other hard object.
-They tend to occur over or between bony areas where pressure on skin can be concentrated, such as over the hip bones, tailbone, heels, ankles, and elbows, but they can occur anywhere.
-People who have nerve damage or paralysis have a higher risk of developing pressure sores.
+Pressure sores occur where there is pressure on the skin from a bed, wheelchair, cast, splint, poorly fitting artificial (prosthetic) device, or other object.
+The most common places pressure sores occur are where bone is close to the skin, such as over the hip bones, tailbone, heels, ankles, and elbows, but they can occur anywhere.

 Common Sites for Pressure Sores

 Risk factors for pressure sores include the following: